This website is best viewed in a browser that supports web standards.

 Stephanie Jumps, a youth market director with the American Heart Association, presented a medal and plaque to McNeese in front of a crowd of more than 400 third and fourth grade students and teachers from schools throughout Nodaway County.
 McNeese was leading them through fitness activities Friday morning during the Hy-Vee Kids Fit event at the Carl and Cheryl Hughes Fieldhouse on the Northwest campus.

 The American Heart Association’s Mission Impact Award recognizes volunteers who achieve milestones in their commitment to the organization’s cause.
+The Kids Heart Challenge, now in its 40th year, was known previously as Jump Rope for Heart.

 “Gina McNeese has been instrumental,” Jumps said.
 “She has not only taught her elementary students but she has taught the values of teaching, learning and helping others with her University students.
 She has mentored so many P.E. teachers who then go on to have the same types of programs in their schools.
 She just really is such a role model for our cause and for the Kids Heart Challenge program.”